-- laptops have been issued to families where technology is a barrier to remote learning - at times, printed work will be provided for pupils.
-This can either be collected from the school office or posted home - the school will support any family where internet access is a barrier to accessing remote learning
+- Laptops will be issued to families where technology is a barrier to remote learning. - At times, printed work will be provided for pupils.
+This can either be collected from the school office or posted home. - The school will support any family where internet access is a barrier to accessing remote learning.